status-im/specs/docs/draft/12-sticker-pack.md

 ## Abstract

-In this specification, we describe how Status uses the IPFS gateway to store stickers.
+This specification describes how Status uses the IPFS gateway to store stickers.
-We will explore image format, how they are uploaded and how an end user can see them inside the Status app.
+The specification explores image format, how stickers are uploaded and how an end user can see them inside the Status app.

 ## Definition